moreto113/IT1600_MarkDown/bakugans.md

 After you end your turn whoever has the highest power points wins!

 My favorite Bakugan was Pyrus Draganoid, because that was the main character's bakugan in the show and it just looked the coolest.
+There are different types of bakguan, which are listed below.

+- Pyrus
+- Aquos
+- Haos
+- Ventus
+- Darkus
+- Terra

 [Back to Home](README.md) | [Next: Beyblades](beyblades.md)